DanielDiazHernandezPP/ProntoPagaDocs/reference/PAYOUTS/instant-payout-peru-wallet.md

 deprecated: false
 hidden: false
 metadata:
-  title: 'Create a payout to a wallet Peru '
+  title: Crear un nuevo retiro a wallet - Perú | ProntoPaga Docs
   description: >-
     Use this endpoint to make an instant payout from your business to a wallet in Peru.
 This guide explains the required parameters, how to use the